-Sadly, the manufacturing of methamphetamine (meth) and other illegal drugs within single family dwellings, hotels, vehicles, etc. has risen dramatically over the past fifteen years.
+The manufacturing of methamphetamine and other illegal drugs within single family dwellings, hotels, vehicles, etc. has risen dramatically over the past fifteen years.
 The chemical agents used in the production of illegal drugs can include common household products such as methanol, ether, benzene, methylene chloride, trichloroethane, toluene, muriatic acid, sodium hydroxide, table salt, and ammonia.
-Once these chemicals are combined or used in ‘cooking,’ many other potential harmful chemicals can be produced.
+Once these chemicals are combined or used in ‘cooking,’ many other potentially harmful chemicals can be produced.

 Additionally, fentanyl is another drug that has seen a dramatic rise.
 It is a potent opioid that can be lethal in small doses.
 It is often mixed with other drugs like heroin, cocaine, or methamphetamine, making it difficult to detect.
 Unfortunately, many homeowners, landlords, and new property owners unknowingly find out they own a structure that was previously utilized as an illegal drug manufacturing laboratory.
 Concern over their own health, the health of their tenants, or the potential liability associated with owning a structure formerly used as a laboratory, has led to an increase in the need for professional abatement companies, as well as consulting and testing companies such as Guzi-West.